 - Our highly experienced pediatric ophthalmologists are known nationally for handling the most difficult cases.

-- On occasion, our surgeons team up with other specialists at Children's to treat tumors or congenital deformities that affect a child’s entire face.
+- On occasion, our surgeons team up with other specialists at Boston Children's to treat tumors or congenital deformities that affect a child’s entire face.